Controversial Trump Judicial Nominee Ryan Bounds Withdraws From Consideration

-Ryan Bounds, currently the U.S. attorney for the District of Oregon, and one of the more controversial judicial nominees put forward by President Donald Trump, has been withdrawn for consideration for a seat on the 9 Circuit Court of Appeals.
-Yesterday, Bounds overcame a procedural vote that allowed him to remain in consideration, and was due for a final vote at 1:45 P.M. today.
+Ryan Bounds, the U.S. attorney for the District of Oregon, and one of the more controversial judicial nominees put forward by President Donald Trump, has withdrawn for consideration for a seat on the 9th Circuit Court of Appeals.
+Yesterday, Bounds overcame a procedural vote that allowed him to remain in consideration, and was due for a final vote at 1:45 p.m. today.
 That did not happen.
-At approximately 2:30 P.M., Senate Majority Leader Mitch McConnell (R-Ky) announced that the final vote had been cancelled.
+At approximately 2:30 p.m., Senate Majority Leader Mitch McConnell (R-KY) announced that the final vote had been cancelled.

-At first glance, it appeared as if McConnell had killed the vote due to lack of support, which would have been the case, however evidence began surfacing that forcing Bounds through might making getting SCOTUS nominee Brett Kavanaugh through his process more difficult, as posited by the L.A.
+At first glance, it appeared as if McConnell had killed the vote due to lack of support, which would have been the case, however evidence began surfacing that forcing Bounds through might making getting Supreme Court nominee Brett Kavanaugh through his process more difficult, as posited by the L.A.
 Times.
-Re-visiting the issue of support, the GOP found them self in a position in which they lacked the votes to push Trump’s nominee through.
+Re-visiting the issue of support, the GOP found themselves in a position in which they lacked the votes to push Trump’s nominee through.
 At least one Republican senator stated that he could not vote for Bounds, at least not right now.

-Senator Tim Scott (R-SC) informed party leadership this morning that he needed more time to review a history of Bounds writings and talk to people who know him before he could vote for him.
-With Republicans holding a 51-49 advantage in the senate, and Scott not willing to vote for Bounds, and McCain not available to vote, that was enough to kill the vote had it come to that.
-No Democrats were expected to vote in favor of Bounds according to The Hill.
+Senator Tim Scott (R-SC) informed party leadership this morning that he needed more time to review a history of Bounds’ writings and talk to people who know him before he could vote for him.
+With Republicans holding a 51-49 advantage in the senate, and Scott not willing to vote for Bounds, and John McCain not available to vote, that was enough to kill the vote had it come to that.
+No Democrats were expected to vote in favor of Bounds, according to The Hill.

 Sen. Tim Scott (S.C.), the only African-American member of Senate GOP conference, tells leaders that he can't vote for 9th Circuit Court nom Ryan Bounds because of racially insensitive remarks.
 Told leaders he need more time to review Bounds.
 McConnell withdraws nomination.